IP-DND-Resources/Spell-Scrolls-Uplift/SpellScrollUplift.md

 You can use any Spell Scroll, [...]
 If the spell is a cantrip or a level 1 spell, you can cast it reliably.
 If the scroll contains a higher-level spell, you must first succeed on an Intelligence (Arcana) check (DC 10 plus the spell's level).
 On a successful check, you cast the spell from the scroll.
 On a failed check, the scroll disintegrates.
 }}

-##### If I have Spellcasting (Sorcerer) and I also take this feat, what ability check do I make when using a Spell Scroll?

-If the spell is on the Sorcerer class list: Charisma.
-If it is not: The spellcasting ability selected when you chose this feat.
-(Probably also Charisma, right?)

 {{imageMaskCorner23,--offsetX:45%,--offsetY:-52%,--rotation:0
   ![Spell Scroll](https://raw.githubusercontent.com/IP-DND-Resources/Spell-Scrolls-Uplift/refs/heads/main/img/ScrollBeingCast.png){opacity:60%,height:550px,bottom:-35px,right:-75px,transform:scaleX(-1)}